WOA-Project/WoA-Installer-Rpi/README.md

 # Importing the Core Package
 WoA Installer needs a package with the binary files required for deployment.

-You can download them here:
+## Download the Core Packages
 - [Core Package for Lumia 950/XL](https://1drv.ms/f/s!AtXoQFW327DIyMwPsYJNrdJTkgAW2g)
 - [Core Package for Raspberry Pi 3](https://1drv.ms/f/s!AtXoQFW327DIyMxxuCDKD5wMEfma8Q)

-Run WoA Installer and go to the Advanced section.
+Run WoA Installer and go to the **Advanced** section.
 Click on `[Import Core Package]` and select the package directly.
 Don't attempt to uncompress it.
-After the import operation, you will be able to use the application.
+After the import operation, you will be able to use deploy WoA withing the application under `Windows deployment`.

 # Donations are welcome!
 If you find this useful, feel free to [buy me a coffee](http://paypal.me/superjmn